 Finally, the immune system must be put back into balance to achieve stability once more.
 This can be accomplished in different ways, but many patients see results from an increase in Vitamin D, Fish Oil, and Nitric Oxide.

-Clark Chiropractic Offers Tests and Treatment for Hashimoto’s, Autoimmune, & Tyroid Disease
+Clark Chiropractic Offers Tests and Treatment for Hashimoto’s, Autoimmune, & Thyroid Disease

-The team at Clark Chiropractic and Wellness treats every patient that walks through our doors with the utmost respect to their condition.
-This include those seeking thyroid tests for Hashimoto disease.
+The team at Clark Chiropractic & Wellness treats every patient that walks through our doors with the utmost respect to their condition.
+This include those seeking a chiropractor who treats autoimmune diseases, including thyroid tests for Hashimoto disease.

-No two patients are ever alike, and we believe in treating the condition, NOT just the symptoms – this is especially true when it comes to thyroid conditions, since there’s such a quick impulse to prescribe medication to simply treat symptoms from so many.
+No two patients are ever alike, and we believe in treating the condition, NOT just the symptoms – this is true when dealing with back pain treatment, but especially true when it comes to thyroid conditions, since there’s such a quick impulse to prescribe medication to simply treat symptoms from so many.

 Typically, doctors will run thyroid stimulating hormone (TSH) and T4 through a blood test.
 However, this only gives a small amount of information about the underlying cause of the thyroid problem.